Sails (Part 2)

 Push to GitHub

-The new code is published to https://haddley-sails.azurewebsites.net after it is pushed to the GitHub repository.
+The new code was published to https://haddley-sails.azurewebsites.net after I pushed it to the GitHub repository.

 GitHub action in progress